cric96/experiment-2022-acsos-round-rl/README.md

 - `./src`: it contains the main scala code developed (following a standard SBT project structure)
 - `./configurations`: it contains the main configurations used to run the simulation presented in the paper
 - `./scripts`: it contains the main scripts used to launch simulation and to generate plots
-- `./lib`: it contains the ScaFi library with the new simulator --- se the end of the README
+- `./lib`: it contains the ScaFi library with the new simulator --- see the end of the README
 - `./docker`: it contains the main configuration to create the images presented in the following

 If you follow the instructions described in [Launch Experiment (In the Host Machine)](#host-machine) other two folders will be generated, that are:
 - `./res`: it contains the data generated from simulations.
 Here three folders are:
   - plain-cblock: contains the results produced using the C building block in the swap scenario;
   - plain-gradient: contains the results produced using the gradient building block in the swap scenario;
   - multiswap: contains the results produced using the gradient building block in the multi swap scenario.

   Please refer to the paper to get more details about the experiments and the different scenarios (*swap* and *multiswap*).
-In each folder, there is other 72 folders (one for each configuration) that contain the main metrics extracted for each episode and `runtime.json`, which contains the Q-Table generated in that configuration.
+In each folder, there are other 72 folders (one for each configuration) that contain the main metrics extracted for each episode and `runtime.json`, which contains the Q-Table generated in that configuration.
 With the latter, we verify how the system handles several nodes, producing the `plain-gradient.csv` file.
 - `./img`: it contains the charts produced with the plotting scripts.
 It has the same three folders (plain-cblock, multiswap and plain-gradient).
 For each experiment, there are the charts shown in the paper.
 Particularly:
   - error-and-ticks.svg: show the evolution of the error and the ticks for each episode.
   - image-rl-*episode*: show the performance of the algorithm in a certain episode.
 We produce one every 50 episodes.
 The images included in the paper are produced with the configuration expressed in `./solution.txt`